-- (50) According to the European Commission, for a breach to be persistent, it must last some time.
-The Republic of Serbia has failed to comply by the established deadline with requirements of Article 3(1) of Directive 1999/32/EC read in conjunction with Articles 12 and 16 of the Treaty, as well as the deadline set by point 2 of Annex II of the Treaty which amounts already to a total non-compliance period of almost six years. - (51) The Secretariat recalls that the Republic of Serbia has been constantly reminded of its breach in the Secretariat's Implementation Reports as well as by various Ministerial Council, Permanent High Level Group, Environmental Task Force and bilateral meetings and communications, without any result. - (52) As noted above, despite the Decision of the Ministerial Council 2016/04/MC-EnC, the Republic of Serbia has not yet rectified the breach subject to this Request.
+- (51) According to the European Commission, for a breach to be persistent, it must last some time.
+16 Bosnia and Herzegovina has failed to comply by the established deadline with requirements of Article 3(1) and 4(1) of Directive 1999/32/EC read in conjunction with Articles 12 and 16 of the Treaty, as particularly adapted by point 2 of Annex II of the Treaty which amounts already to a total non-compliance period of almost six years. - (52) The Secretariat recalls that Bosnia and Herzegovina has been constantly reminded of its breach in the Secretariat's Implementation Reports as well as by various Ministerial Council, Permanent High Level Group and Environmental Task Force meetings and communications, without any result. - (53) As noted above, despite the Decision of the Ministerial Council 2016/03/MC-EnC, Bosnia and Herzegovina has not yet rectified the breach subject to this Request.
 Failure to comply with legally binding decisions of the Ministerial Council amounts to a persistent breach.